Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 - They read horse magazines.

-- Their bedroom walls are covered with horses they have cut out of the horse magazines.
+- Their bedroom walls are covered with horses they have cut out of horse magazines.

-- They will do barn chores for free all day but demand you pay them an allowance.
+- They will do barn chores for free all day.

 - They are saving their allowance to buy their own horse.